 1909 – 1910 – Dixon, Wm.
 Ltd. Govan, Garturk, and Carfin Brickworks; office, 1 Dixon Street.

 Below – 1910 – Carfin Brickworks.

 28/01/1916 – Motherwell Times – On Friday evening last, Mr Thomas A. Thomson, who has been foreman to Messrs Wm.
 Dixon, Ltd., Carfin Brickwork, since the work was started seventeen years ago, was made the recipient of a fine meerschaum pipe with a tobacco pouch and walking stick, also an umbrella for Mrs Thomson, on the occasion of his leaving the district for a higher position in Sligo, Ireland.
-Mr Peter Reid, in the name of the workers, made the presentation, and referred to Thomson’s long connection with the work, the able manner which he had carried the work, and the kindly feeling that had always existed between him and the employees.
-Mr Thomson, in accepting the gifts, thanked them for this token of their kindness to him and his wife, and expressed the hope that they would extend to his successor, Mr Reid—one of themselves —the ready help and loyalty they had given to him during his long association with them.
+Mr Peter Reid, in the name of the workers, made the presentation and referred to Thomson’s long connection with the work, the able manner in which he had carried the work, and the kindly feeling that had always existed between him and the employees.
+Mr Thomson, in accepting the gifts, thanked them for this token of their kindness to him and his wife and expressed the hope that they would extend to his successor, Mr Reid, one of themselves, the ready help and loyalty they had given to him during his long association with them.